John Betjeman: Against A Mackerel Sky

-Today’s challenge is half light and the subject must be inspired by a poem.
+Against A Mackerel Sky – John Betjeman is a watercolour inspired by John Betjeman’s Devonshire Street, W1 poem.
+Today’s challenge is half light and this watercolour is the perfect subject for it in my mind.
 I couldn’t find a photo which matched such criteria.
 But I did paint a watercolour on Betjeman’s “Devonshire Street, W1” poem and it’s set in half light so I believe it will do.
 Here is the poem.

 DEVONSHIRE STREET, W1